mailbean/pm2html/README.md

 > :warning: **This is a work in progress**: The API might change at any time.
 Please open an issue if you have any suggestions to improve the API.

-> :mag: **Help Wanted**: If you have suggestions to immprove the API, please open an issue or a pull request.
+> :mag: **Help Wanted**: If you have suggestions to improve the API, please open an issue or a pull request.

 > :handshake: **Sharing is caring**: If you have any Transformer that you think might be useful to others, please open a pull request to add it to the included transformers.